 A Detailed Overview of the Sales Revenue Per Hour

-You calculate the sales revenue per hour by dividing the revenue earned with labor hours, within a specific timeframe.
+You calculate the sales revenue per hour by dividing the revenue earned by labor hours, within a specific timeframe.
 You can collect this information from sales reports, employee records, time sheets, and so on.
 The sales revenue per hour metric might also be referred to as revenue per employee hour, and there are other ways in which it can be calculated, as with most productivity metrics out there.

 Truth be told, the sales per hour metric weighs heavily in assessing sales efficacy.
 An efficient sales level is usually accomplished in the cases in which the amount of resources available generates profitable results.
 This indicator is, as expected, mainly influenced by two primordial factors, namely sales revenue and labor hours.